RhinoSecurityLabs/cloudgoat/scenarios/ecs_efs_attack/cheat_sheet.md

 Download template to register a new task
 `aws ecs register-task-definition --generate-cli-skeleton --profile ruse > task_template.json`

-Now use task_def.json to fillout template.json with the desired payload.
+Now use task_def.json to fill out template.json with the desired payload.
 Reference our blog for details [here](https://rhinosecuritylabs.com/aws/weaponizing-ecs-task-definitions-steal-credentials-running-containers/)

-Now register the tempate to repalce the current running task.
+Now register the template to replace the currently running task.
 `register-task-definition --cli-input-json file://task_template.json  --profile ruse`

-Wait for task to run and POST the credentiuals to your listener
+Wait for the task to run and POST the credentials to your listener

 With the new creds add them to "ruse_box"
 `aws configure --profile ecs`